Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Iterative coupling for the fully-discrete system

 \section{Iterative coupling for the fully-discrete system}

-Our aim is to design an iterative coupling scheme for the fully-discrete formulation of the Biot equations~\eqref{eq:fully-discrete}, decoupling flow and mechanics solution; the scheme and discussion will be independent of the particular spatial discretization presented in Section~\ref{sec:fem}.
-Due to the use of a stress-pressure based formulation, the coupling between the flow and mechanics subproblems is in fact symmetric; for a more detailed discussion on the inherent gradient flow structure and resulting symmetries, we refer to~\cite{both2019gradient}.
+Our aim is to design an iterative coupling scheme for the fully-discrete formulation of the Biot equations~\eqref{eq:fully-discrete}, decoupling flow and mechanics; the scheme and discussion will be independent of the particular spatial discretization presented in Section~\ref{sec:fem}. \answer{As discussed before, due to the use of a stress-based formulation}, the coupling between the flow and mechanics subproblems is in fact symmetric. \answer{This is tightly connected to the above highlighted minimization character of the five-field formulation.
+The coupling across flow and deformation occurs solely through a quadratic energy, while constraints act merely onto the single subphysics.
+As the partial differential equations are associated to suitable derivatives of the energy, the flow-deformation coupling in form of stress-pressure coupling terms is finally symmetric}; for a more detailed discussion on the inherent gradient flow structure and resulting symmetries, we refer to~\cite{both2019gradient}.
 Symmetric couplings can be decoupled in iterative fashion by a simple alternating minimization approach, and its convergence follows from abstract results solely relying on convexity and continuity properties~\cite{both2022rate}.
-As discussed in~\cite{both2019gradient} such a simple alternating minimization can be identified with the common fixed-stress split, cf., e.g.,~\cite{kim2011stability}.
+As discussed in~\cite{both2019gradient} alternating minimization can be identified with the common fixed-stress split, cf., e.g.,~\cite{kim2011stability}, \answer{requiring reformulation and reinterpretation of primary variables when converting to a two-field formulation}.

-Inspired by previous problem-specific developments on tuned stabilization of the fixed-stress split, we investigate the possibility of using stabilization, introducing the possibility for tuning the convergence speed.
-However, due to the symmetric coupling, instead of adding stabilization, an improved approximation of the Schur complement is in fact provided by negative stabilization, i.e., seemingly destabilization, cf., e.g.,~\cite{nuca2024splitting}.
-A similar conclusion has been arrived in~\cite{both2022iterative} for a different poromechanics model with symmetric coupling between displacements and fluxes.
+Inspired by previous problem-specific developments on tuned stabilization of the fixed-stress split, e.g.~\cite{mikelic2013convergence,BothBorregalesNordbottenKumarRadu:2017,storvik2019optimization}, we investigate the possibility of using stabilization, introducing the possibility for tuning the convergence speed.
+However, due to the symmetric coupling, instead of adding \answer{positive} stabilization, an improved approximation of the Schur complement is in fact expected by applying negative stabilization, i.e., seemingly destabilization.
+This stands in contrast to previous attempts to accelerate splitting of symmetrically coupled prblems, cf., e.g.,~\cite{nuca2024splitting}, while a similar conclusion has been arrived in~\cite{both2022iterative} for a different poromechanics model with symmetric coupling between displacements and fluxes.